Ramona (1928 song)

-"Ramona" is a 1928 song, with lyrics written by L. Wolfe Gilbert and music by Mabel Wayne.
-Composed for the 1928 feature film Ramona, it was the first theme song ever written for the movies.
+"Ramona" is a 1928 song with lyrics by L. Wolfe Gilbert and music by Mabel Wayne.
+Composed for the 1928 feature film Ramona, it was the first theme song written for the movies.

+The original lyrics and music of the song entered the public domain in the United States in 2024.

 History

 It was created as the title song for publicity to the 1928 silent adventure film-romance Ramona (based on the 1884 novel Ramona by Helen Hunt Jackson).
 The song was used again in the 1936 remake of the movie.
 Ramona was recorded in 1928 by Dolores del Río for the film.
 Gene Austin's 1928 version charted for 17 weeks, with eight weeks at No. 1, and easily topped a million in sales.